mvkvl/atlassian-status-page-java-api/README.md

     - Group
     - Incident

-The library can simply be extended to add support for additional StatusPage REST API methods.
+The library can simply be extended to add support for additional Statuspage REST API methods.

 ## Usage
 > Full usage examples you can find in `test` directory of this project.